bisforboman/exjobb/Weekly/week35.md

 * I'd like a discussion on a logical order on an outline, I which order I can present things (to make it easier for the reader to follow a flow).

+* I'd like to discuss other properties that I can include in the model for the following week.

 ## Work plan for the following week

 ### Tasks